stkprog/yt-to-ft-playlists/README.md

 ERROR: [youtube] [VIDEO ID]: Private video.
 Sign in if you've been granted access to this video.
 Use --cookies-from-browser or --cookies for the authentication.
 See  https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp  for how to manually pass cookies.
 Also see  https://github.com/yt-dlp/yt-dlp/wiki/Extractors#exporting-youtube-cookies  for tips on effectively exporting YouTube cookies
 ```

 I've found that when exporting a larger playlist (e.g. around 150 videos), age-restricted videos may give you **Error 1** despite passing cookies to _yt-dlp_ and being able to work through the rest of even a private playlist without problem.
-As of now, I do not know how to resolve this issue.
+To solve this problem, I wrote the program so it would check when these age-restriction errors happen, save the affected video IDs in an array, and then open ``yt-dlp`` again for each of these IDs and get the data that way.

 ## Technical Details
 _FreeTube_ uses a NPM module called [nedb](https://www.npmjs.com/package/@seald-io/nedb) to save data locally, including the user's playlists.
 They are stored in a file called ``playlists.db`` in a JSON-like format in one of the following locations, according to the [FreeTube documentation](https://docs.freetubeapp.io/usage/data-location/):